 Just like all other things in the world, Cricket also has changed a lot with time.
 Among the many changed things, the most recognizable is the changed attitude of the batsmen.
-There was a time when 250 was considered as a safe target, but now that is being scored in T20 matches on a regular basis.
+There was a time when 250 was considered as a safe target, but now that is being scored in T20 matches quite often.

 With the advent of T20 cricket, the cricketing world saw the rise of many attacking batsmen who just changed the basic way of playing cricket.
 The only thing they know is to hit each and every ball fiercely.
 This attitude paved the way for many records which were unthinkable some time ago.

 About 15 years ago, no one would have thought of scoring a half-century in just 12 balls but some batsmen of this T20 era has achieved this feat also.

 Here are the 3 batsmen who have scored the fastest half-century in T20s: